DanielMazurkiewicz/jsfwk-html-to-js-transpiller/README.md

 <div class=[red,green,blue]>
 ```

-Note the usage of class, and that styles will produce variables:
+_NOTE the usage of class attribute and that styles will produce static variables so remember not to create other variables and constants with same name and once you change a value of such a variable, a new value will apply to every new instance of widget_
 ```javascript
 let red, green, blue;
 ```
-so remember not to create other variables and constants with same name

 ### <^...>